 Periodontal disease results when the bacteria at the center of this plaque move under the gumline.
 There are many different bacteria in the mouth that start the process of plaque development.
 Some are aerobic, and live off the rich oxygen supply in the mouth (can you guess why the mouth has a rich oxygen supply?).
 As mentioned above, some of the bacteria in the plaque that migrate under the gumline go to an area of no oxygen, and are called anaerobic.
 The anaerobic ones tend to cause the most problem.
 Here is a list of some of their scientific names (warning-they are tongue twisters, so you better brush up on your Latin):

 Symptoms of dental disease can range from subtle to extreme.
 One of the most common symptoms is bad breath (halitosis).
 Sometimes a pet with dental disease will cry in pain when you touch it anywhere near its muzzle.
 Another symptom is a partial or complete inability to eat (anorexia).
 A pet that has this problem may eagerly go to the food bowl, and either just look at the food or drop the food out of its mouth after only a few bites.
-Other pets might drool from one or both sides of the mouth.
-Unfortunately, many pets are stoic (do not show outwards signs of pain when it exists on the inside) do not show any symptoms until the problem is well entrenched and we have a difficult time correcting the problem.
+Other pets might drool from one or both sides of the mouth, or paw at the mouth.
+Unfortunately, many pets are stoic (do not show outwards signs of pain when it exists on the inside), and do not show any symptoms until the problem is well entrenched, and the roots are rotting and painful.

 The important point to remember is the fact that once you notice any of these symptoms, your pet’s dental disease is already causing discomfort or pain, and even affecting other body organs.
-Therefore, it is important for you to be aware of the existence of this problem, to learn how to perform a basic oral exam at home, learn how to brush its teeth or use gels or sprays, and to bring your pet in for regular (every 6-12 months) dental exams by one of our veterinarians.
-Every 6-12 months seem like a lot to some people.
+Therefore, it is important for you to be aware of the existence of this problem, to learn how to perform a basic oral exam at home, learn how to brush its teeth, and to bring your pet in for regular (every 6 months) dental exams by one of our veterinarians.
+An exam every 6 months might seem like a lot to some people.
 Compared to the typical lifespan of a dog or cat, it is not very frequent.
 Your pet cannot tell you its mouth hurts, it is up to us, as a team, to ensure that this inevitable problem is properly monitored and treated before it causes discomfort and pain, and sometimes premature organ failure.

 Stages of Gum Disease

-The close up shot of the gums of this normal dog are how the gums should look.
-Click on them to enlarge, and look at the detail of the gingiva (where the gums meet the tooth), and how adhered the gingiva is to the tooth).
-This is the way the teeth and gums should look.
+The close up shot of the gums of this normal dog are how healthy gums should look.
+Click on them to enlarge, and look at the detail of the gingiva (where the gums meet the tooth), and how adhered the gingiva is to the tooth.

 Stages of Periodontal Disease